xinyao9661/name_gender-ZPchallenge-/README.md

 model.py
 model.pkl
 templates folder
-for testing, put __pycache__ file and these in same directory for testing, run app.py locally
+for testing, put __pycache__ file and these in same directory, then run app.py locally

 ## package requirements
 requirements.txt